 The thermal welding process produces a weld bead in the joint that is being joined together, so it may not be aesthetically pleasing.
-There’s a lot of information about the thermal welding process at the Plastic Welding Tools Website.
+There’s a lot of information about the thermal welding process on the Plastic Welding Tools Website.

 Adhesives and Tapes

-Adhesives are widely used and can even be strong enough for applications like car exterior body panels.
+Adhesives are widely used and can be strong enough for applications like car exterior body panels.
 The type of adhesive you use should be carefully chosen based on the materials to be bonded, environmental conditions, and performance requirements.
 Not all adhesives work with all plastics and environments, so pay careful attention when selecting a type.

 Glues and Epoxies

 It’s very common to use tapes for the assembly of plastic components.
-These parts can range from electronics to ductwork.
+These parts range from electronics to ductwork.

 Some important industrial tapes are:

-The list of items below don’t fit exactly into the categories above, but they are still valuable to know about for product design.
+The items below don’t fit exactly into the categories above, but they are still valuable to know about for product design.
 The use of these options may be the performance differentiator that your project needs!

-Metal inserts are typically threaded features that allow reusable machine screws to be used with the assembly, instead of special plastic screws.
+Metal inserts are typically threaded features that allow reusable machine screws to be used with the assembly instead of special plastic screws.
 This makes the threaded connection more durable and reliable when the fastener must be repeatedly removed and reinstalled.

 The image below is of a threaded insert in a plastic knob.